arjacent/JSvanilla/form_validator/README.md

 # Form validator
-Simple form validator that checks if username and email is valid, and if passwords match.
+Simple front-end form validator that checks if username and email is valid, and if passwords match.